WithLab/DiskVisualizer/README.md

 NOTES:

 This is the first version of the program.
 I just needed a basic visualizer for my disk-usage, so the motto was 'quick and dirty'.
 That's the reason why the text-representation looks awful and the actual size of the directorys is not 100% accurate.
-I may be try to improve it (e.g. better text, more accurate sizes etc.)
+I try to improve it in the future (e.g. better text, more accurate sizes etc.)